darrenau03/UT-Course-Scraping/README.md

 # UT Course Scraping

 This is a python script created to parse through a set of class names at UT Austin, search them up in the course registration webpage, and output that information onto an excel spreadsheet.
-This will be primarily useful for those hoping to constantly check the status of classes, as it remove the need to manually search up each class individually.
+This will be primarily useful for those hoping to constantly check the status of classes, as it removes the need to search up each class individually manually.

 ##### courses.txt
 This is the file the script reads the list of classes to search up

-Example formating:
+Example formatting:
 ```
 M 427J
 M 427L